CellFactor: Psychokinetic Wars

-CellFactor: Psychokinetic Wars is a 2009 first-person shooter video game developed in Egypt by Timeline Interactive and Immersion Games and published by Ubisoft for the PlayStation 3, Xbox 360 and Microsoft Windows.
+CellFactor: Psychokinetic Wars is a 2009 first-person shooter video game developed by Timeline Interactive and Immersion Games and published by Ubisoft for the PlayStation 3, Xbox 360 and Microsoft Windows.

 Gameplay

 CellFactor: Psychokinetic Wars is a science fiction first-person shooter.
 The player can choose between three classes, each with their own strengths and weaknesses.
 The Guardian is specialized in guns only and the Bishop is specialized in using telekinetic superpowers, while the Black-op is balanced in both.
 Some of the powers are telekinesis, teleportation and generating energy shields.
 Players may complete challenges based upon the class they chose which can improve the powers of that class.

 Game modes

 There are 10 different challenges for each of the 3 classes available, and can be used for gathering character upgrades.
 CellFactor: Psychokinetic Wars offers game modes that can be played by up to 12 players including Deathmatch, Team Deathmatch, Capture the Flag, and Assault.
 In the Assault mode for example, attacking players is done through hacking the enemy's base and having to hold the fort for a set time.
 There are seven maps that range from open environments to closed quarters.